ToolJet/ToolJet/docs/docs/widgets/map.md

 # Map

-Map can be used to pick or select a locations on the google map with the location's coordinates.
+The map widget can be used to pick or select locations on the google map with the location's coordinates.

 <img class="screenshot-full" src="/img/widgets/map/map.gif" alt="ToolJet - Widget Reference - Map" height="420"/>